rovmenon/rovmenon.github.io/projects.md

 To view our final product, please visit this website: (https://apps-spring.ischool.berkeley.edu/~bho1/w209/)

-**Prototyping Cloud-Native Data Architecture**:

-**Date**: September 2023 to October 2023

-**Software Used**: AWS S3, AWS Glue, AWS Redshift, AWS Sagemaker

-In this project, I became more familiar with using the cloud to perform data analysis.
-Specifically, I constructed a predictive machine learning model using AWS Sagemaker to assess the likelihood of bankruptcy for 10 companies that were being considered for a new portfolio.
-Moreover, I designed a cloud-native data architecture in AWS that has the capability to centralize data storage and streamline analytics.
-This architecture included the following steps: creating a landing zone for various data types and sources using AWS S3 and using AWS Redshift to create a data warehouse that consolidated balance sheets, income statements, and bankruptcy statuses for ease in access.
-Finally, I used AWS Glue to maintain efficient scalability and replicability through automation.

-To learn more about this project, please visit the corresponding GitHub repository [here](https://github.com/hakhan2000/Design-Cloud-Data-Architecture).

-My final presentation about this project can be found below:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GnT2lOavsAY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Classifying NFL Offensive Play Types**:

 **Date**: September 2021 to December 2021